PaytmLabs/DevopsChallenge/README.md

 Q4: How would you prevent unauthorized access to the cluster resources ?
 (Assume cluster service does not have intrinsic authentication / authorization built in)

+Q5: You have configured Namenode HA.
+One day when the active NN down, you notice standby NN did not take over.
+What may cause it?
+How would you investigate what has happened?
+If you see both NN are in standby mode, how to fix it?

+Q6: You have turned on SQL Standard-Based Authorization for Hive. user 'joe' is allowed to run select on table 'audit'; meanwhile, user 'joe' has no access permission to the HDFS folder holding the data for table 'audit'.
+If Joe execute "select * from audit", what he will get?

+Q7: You have configured capacity scheduler queues for you Yarn cluster.
+One day you found one queue resource is fully occupied by a huge job launched by user 'joe' while lots of other users' jobs are pending.
+How do you prevent it happening?